Planning in Branch-and-Bound: Model-Based Reinforcement Learning for Exact Combinatorial Optimization: Problem statement

 with $\bar{x}_{o} \in \mathbb{R}^{n}$ the incumbent solution when $o$ is selected for expansion.
-Conveniently, this decomposition enables to derive $V^\pi$ by training graph convolutionnal neural networks to approximate $\bar{V}^\pi$, using the MILP bipartite graph representation introduced by \citet{gasse_exact_2019} as observation function for B\&B nodes.
-Thus, as in previous works, we take $\rho = DFS$ in the remaining of the paper.
+Conveniently, this decomposition enables to derive $V^\pi$ by training graph convolutional neural networks to approximate $\bar{V}^\pi$, using the MILP bipartite graph representation introduced by \citet{gasse_exact_2019} as observation function for B\&B nodes.
+Thus, as in previous works, we take $\rho = DFS$ in the remainder of the paper.

 \paragraph{MuZero.} Model-based reinforcement learning approaches exploit reversible access to the MDP to design policy improvement operators via planning \cite{silver_general_2018, hansen2023td}.
 Monte Carlo Tree Search (MCTS) is among the most widely used planning algorithms in MBRL.
 Given access to an environment model $(\mathcal{T}, \mathcal{R})$, MCTS leverages value and policy estimates to select actions leading to promising states, while balancing an exploration-exploitation criterion.
 In order to extend the applicability of MCTS-based RL algorithms to broader control tasks where efficient simulators are not available, \citet{schrittwieser_mastering_2020} introduced MuZero, building upon the previous AlphaZero framework \cite{silver_general_2018}.
 Concretely, MuZero learns a model consisting of three interconnected networks.
 First, the representation network $h$ maps raw state observations $s_t$ to a latent state $\hat{s}_t = h(s_t)$.
 This internal state can then be passed to the prediction network $f$ to obtain state policy and value estimates $( \hat{\mathrm{p}}_t, \hat{\mathrm{v}}_t)$.
 Alternatively, latent states can be passed along with an action $a_t$ to the dynamics network $g$, to produce predictions for both the true reward $r_t$ and the internal representation $h(s_{t+1})$ of the next visited state when taking action $a_t$ at $s_t$: $g(\hat{s}_t, a_t) = (\hat{r}_t, \hat{s}_{t+1})$.
 At each decision step, MuZero integrates $h$, $f$ and $g$ to perform MCTS, thereby generating improved policy targets $\pi_t$ from which actions are sampled.
 During training, the model is unrolled for $K$ hypothetical steps and its predictions are aligned with sequences sampled from real trajectories collected by MCTS actors.
 By enforcing consistency between the predictions observed along simulated rollouts and those observed on real trajectories, MuZero constrains its model to capture only the information most relevant for accurately estimating future states' policy and value.
 This approach was shown to significantly reduce the burden of MDP dynamics approximation, unlocking the use of MBRL in visually complex domains where model-free RL methods had previously dominated.
 Subsequent work introduced several enhancements to the MuZero framework, including a temporal consistency loss for the dynamics network \citep{ye_mastering_2021} and the use of Gumbel search for improved search efficiency in MCTS \citep{danihelka2022policy}, which proved particularly useful in environments with large action space.